State of Mind Customs: Responsive Website

-Methods: Project Goals, Product Roadmap, Site Mapping, Content Strategy
+Methods: Project Goals, Product Roadmap, Site Map, Content Strategy

 Moving from research and into the next stage of defining the new website, I considered the overlapping goals of SOMC and its potential users.
 I discussed and confirmed these goals with the owners.